 - Minimally invasive spine

 St Vincent’s Private Hospital Sydney, NSW

-Upon completion of the Australasian Neurosurgical Fellowship, Dr Winder was selected for a Minimally Invasive Skull Base Fellowship.
-This was at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle USA.
-Here, he was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.
+Upon completion of the Australasian Neurosurgical Fellowship, Dr Winder was selected for a Minimally Invasive Skull Base Fellowship at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle USA.
+Here he was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.

 Dr Winder completed a master in surgery and has over 20 years experience as a spine doctor and as a brain surgeon.
 He is currently involved in the development of the Australasian Neurosurgical Curriculum and is similarly keen to foster international academic relationships through conjoint fellowship programs.

 Dr Windner's rooms can be contacted to answer questions about the central nervous system, brain tumours, spinal cord problems and other brain and spinal conditions.